samrandhawa4/freemeals/README.md

 # yt-devmeetup-vue

-A dev meetup application built with Vue + Vuetify + Firebase.
+A social app built with Vue + Vuetify.

 ## Build Setup